anthony-meza/PhaseScrambledCorrelations/README.md

 # SpectralCorr

 Power-spectrum based significance testing for autocorrelated time series.
 This Python package implements a non-parametric correlation test that utilizes randomly generated time series with the appropriate power spectra (Ebisuzaki, 1997).
-The correlation test is applied here both to non-lagged and lagged correlations.
+The Ebisuzaki correlation test can be applied here to test both lagged and non-lagged correlations.

 ## Installation